daverona/docker-cromwell/README.md

 ## Advanced Usages

 In this section we show how to log in remote (or local) host and run workflows.

+### Local Backend with Docker

+Since cromwell runs in a Docker container on your host, your host is surely able to run workflows which utilize Docker images.

 For `cromwell` account to log in without password, `cromwell`'s RSA public key needs to be added to your `authorized_keys` file: